Onboarding Process and Tools

 - Template: Email to announce new hire's arrival in team/group/department/school/unit (if this has not already been completed)

-- Top websites for new hires to bookmark
+- Top resources for new hires to bookmark

 - Acronyms